kamiyaa/dwmstatus/README.md

 ## Configuration
 All configurations are done through config.def.h/config.h to keep the program simple and fast(?).
+Note: some functions may be commented from my usages.
+Uncomment to use them.

 Output should look something like this:
 <---> ┃ 427MB ┃ [0%] ┃ Uptime: 0:17 ┃ Monday 16/05 08:03